cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - The Hill cipher supports further options, and all key parameters and all according options are saved in the key store (registry).

-- Playfair encyrption offers further options (pre-formatting; differentiate whether to insert separators only between pairs of double characters or always when double characters follow each other in the plaintext).
+- Playfair encryption offers further options (pre-formatting; differentiate whether to insert separators only between pairs of double characters or always when double characters follow each other in the plaintext).
   This makes a difference when dealing with words like "BALLOON".